-Copyright and Fair Use: Borrowed Media for Instruction
+Fair Use: Borrowing Text, Images, and Media for Instruction

-Do you use materials on your course site that you borrowed from other sources?
+Do you use texts on your course site that you copied from books or borrowed from other sources?

-Professor Eric Faden of Bucknell University has created—entirely out of Disney content—a fun and bold commentary on copyright and the fair use exception.
-Chapter 4 discusses fair use.
+Professor Eric Faden of Bucknell University has created—entirely out of content owned by the Disney corporation—a fun and bold commentary on copyright and the fair use exception.
+Chapter 4 discusses fair use directly.

 - The IU Office of Vice President and General Counsel provides information on copyright and fair use, as well as links to additional resources that may be helpful.

-- IU Libraries has a Copyright Program to provide "information and assistance on copyright and licensing to IU-Bloomington faculty, researchers, students, and staff."
+- IU Libraries; Copyright Program provides "information and assistance on copyright and licensing to IU-Bloomington faculty, researchers, students, and staff."

 For more help or information